stefabat/Lebedev.jl/README.md

 ## License

 The Lebedev.jl package is released under the GNU General Public License, version 3.0.
-This implementation is based on a C source code developed by Dmitri Laikov and J. Burkardt, which can be found at https://people.sc.fsu.edu/~jburkardt/c_src/sphere_lebedev_rule/sphere_lebedev_rule.html.
+This implementation is based on a C source code developed by Dmitri Laikov and John Burkardt, which can be found at https://people.sc.fsu.edu/~jburkardt/c_src/sphere_lebedev_rule/sphere_lebedev_rule.html.